 The total number of transit passengers is measured by the annual total of one-way unlinked transit trips taken by passengers on public transit vehicles.
-Data is obtained from urbanized and rural providers of general public transit services.
-Missouri Metro ridership data was recalibrated for Missouri trips only, rather than "system trips," that had included Illinois trips in the St. Louis area and Kansas trips in the Kansas City area.
-The metro and non-metro measures are benchmarked to Wisconsin, a state with a comparable population.
+Data is obtained from urban and rural providers of general public transit services.
+Missouri Metro ridership data has been recalibrated for Missouri trips only, rather than "system trips," that included Illinois trips in the St. Louis area and Kansas trips in the Kansas City area.
+The non-metro measure is benchmarked to the state of New York, which has a historically high usage of public transit services.
+The metro measure is benchmarked to Wisconsin, a state with a comparable population.
 This is an annual fiscal year measure with Missouri data updated in October.
-The Wisconsin benchmark data is for the calendar year and is currently available through 2011.

-In 2012, statewide metropolitan transit ridership increased by 4.6 million one-way, unlinked Missouri passenger trips compared to the previous year.
-This doubled the 2.3 million trip increase from 2010 to 2011.
-Most of the ridership increase occurred in St. Louis, but all of Missouri's urbanized transit systems carried more passengers than in the prior year.
-Nonmetro (rural) ridership increased by 7 percent, with 3.1 million one-way unlinked passenger trips.
+In 2011, statewide metropolitan transit ridership increased by 2.3 million one-way unlinked Missouri passenger trips compared to the previous year.
+Most of that ridership increase occurred in St. Louis, but ridership increases were also experienced in Kansas City, Springfield, Columbia, St. Joseph and Joplin.
+Non-metro (rural) ridership was virtually unchanged from 2010 with 2.9 million one-way unlinked trips.